datastax/dsbulk/manual/settings.md

 #### -m,--schema.mapping _&lt;string&gt;_

-The field-to-column mapping to use, that applies to both loading and unloading.
+The field-to-column mapping to use, that applies to both loading and unloading; ignored when counting.
 If not specified, the loader will apply a strict one-to-one mapping between the source fields and the database table.
 If that is not what you want, then you must supply an explicit mapping.
 Mappings should be specified as a map of the following form:

 - Indexed data sources: `0 = col1, 1 = col2, 2 = col3`, where `0`, `1`, `2`, are the zero-based indices of fields in the source data; and `col1`, `col2`, `col3` are bound variable names in the insert statement.
     - A shortcut to map the first `n` fields is to simply specify the destination columns: `col1, col2, col3`.